I’ve heard it said that, if you want to go to the moon, all you need to do is to plan how to get there and how to get back.

 Of course you need to be a nice person and deliver good outcomes, but there is so much more.

-This is what my next ‘How To Grow Your Private Practice’ Meeting is all about.
+This is what my ‘How To Set Up Your Private Practice’ Course is all about.

 How to build a brand that will differentiate you from your competitors.

 How to run a practice that delivers fantastic outcomes and that people want to come to whether or not you are a nice person and well known locally.

 How to deliver a consistently good service to your patients that is independent of how you are feeling that day or whether they happened to enquire in the school holidays or when your secretary was off sick.

 The meeting will be dedicated to helping you to build your own personal brand and to develop assets in your practice that will have value and be worth something when you retire.

 This stuff is not easy and it takes commitment and dedication.